ETMC-Exponenta/ToolboxExtender/README.md

 - Automatic toolbox building and deployment to GitHub ([Dev](./README.md/#dev-class))
 - Ability of installed toolbox to automatically update itself to the latest version from GitHub ([Updater](./README.md/#updater-class))
 - Toolbox ability to store any data within itself, i.e. settings ([Storage](./README.md/#storage-class))
+- Web installer that allows to install your toolbox from web with one-line command ([installers](./README.md/#installers))

 ## Requirements